 No, the blue badge spaces remain unchanged.

 The Salisbury Central Area Framework aims to improve open space and the environment.
-The Station Forecourt and Fisherton Gateway projects include proposals for enhanced public realm which includes the planting of new shrubs and trees.
+The Station Forecourt and Fisherton Gateway projects aim to enhance public realm which includes the planting of new shrubs and trees.
 This will complement the 600 new trees being planted as part of the Salisbury River Park project.

 The council bid for £13.5 million but was only awarded £9.4 million.
 This means that certain elements of the proposals have had to be removed such as murals and architectural lighting.
 However, we are actively seeking to bring these back into scope with alternative funding or as a future phase of the project.

-We are working closely with the City Hall / Cultural Quarter project team to ensure they are aware of these proposals and can comment on the designs to ensure that any improvements carried out on Fisherton Street complements with their future scheme.
+We worked closely with the City Hall / Cultural Quarter project team to ensure they were aware of the proposals and to ensure that the improvements carried out on Fisherton Street complemented their future scheme.